conscientiouscucumbers/qupid/README.md

-# **qupid**
+# **Qupid**

-  **qupid**:
+  **Qupid**:
-Currently, there is a disconnect between customer traffic and the number of online reviews. qupid provides a dynamic business-to-client store management system using the iBeacon technology platform to drive consumer traffic while cultivating in-depth client reviews.
-Users receive real-time coupons when they are in the vicinity of the qupid.
+Currently, there is a disconnect between customer traffic and the number of online reviews.
+Qupid provides a dynamic business-to-client store management system using the iBeacon technology platform to drive consumer traffic while cultivating in-depth client reviews.
+Users receive real-time coupons when they are in the vicinity of the iHearth.
 In turn, business owners are provided data-driven statistics for consumer trends and given the opportunity to collect online reviews.

 ## Team